 The Company engages in equity financing transactions to obtain the funds necessary to continue operations and explore and evaluate resource properties.
 These equity financing transactions may involve issuance of common shares or units.
 A unit comprises a certain number of common shares and a certain number of share purchase warrants ("Warrants").
 Depending on the terms and conditions of each equity financing agreement ("Agreement"), the Warrants are exercisable into additional common shares prior to expiry at a price stipulated by the Agreement.
 Warrants that are part of units are valued using residual value method which involves comparing the selling price of the units to the Company's share price on the announcement date of the financing.
 The market value is then applied to the common share, and any residual amount is assigned to the warrants.
 Warrants that are issued as payment for agency fee or other transaction costs are accounted for as share-based payments and are recognized in equity.
 When warrants are forfeited or are not exercised at the expiry date, the amount previously recognized in equity is transferred from reserves to deficit.
 In situations where share capital is issued, or received, as non-monetary consideration and the fair value of the asset received, or given up is not readily determinable, the fair market value (as defined) of the shares is used to record the transaction.
-The fair market value of the shares issued, or received, is based on the trading price of those shares on the appropriate Exchange on the date the shares are issued.
+The fair market value of the shares issued.